Die Like a Dog: Adaptations

-A Nero Wolfe Mystery (A&E Network)
+Nero Wolfe (A&E Network)

 "Die Like a Dog" was adapted for the second season of the A&E TV series A Nero Wolfe Mystery (2001–2002).
 Written by Sharon Elizabeth Doyle and directed by James Tolkan, the episode made its debut April 28, 2002, on A&E. The soundtrack includes music by Antonín Dvořák (titles) and Michael Small.

 Timothy Hutton and Maury Chaykin star as Archie Goodwin and Nero Wolfe.
 Other members of the cast of "Die Like a Dog," in credits order, include Colin Fox (Fritz Brenner), Bill Smitrovich (Inspector Cramer), Kari Matchett (Jewel Jones), James Tolkan (Loftus the dog expert), R.D.
 Reid (Sergeant Purley Stebbins), Steve Cumyn (Ross Chaffee), Julian Richings (Jerome Åland), Bill MacDonald (Richard Meegan) and Alex Poch-Goldin (Victor Talento).
 The Labrador Retriever "Jet" (Jesse) is from the BRB K9 kennels of Sherri Davis.

 In North America, A Nero Wolfe Mystery is available on Region 1 DVD from A&E Home Video (ISBN 0-7670-8893-X).
 The A&E DVD release presents "Die Like a Dog" in 4:3 pan and scan rather than its 16:9 aspect ratio for widescreen viewing.